ropensci/nasapower/README.md

 session as a tidy data frame for agricultural analysis and use in modelling or other purposes.
-POWER (Prediction Of Worldwide Energy Resource) data are freely available for download through a web interface at a resolution of 0.5˚ longitude by 0.5˚ latitude.
+POWER (Prediction Of Worldwide Energy Resource) data are freely available for download through a web interface at a resolution of 0.5 arc degree longitude by 0.5 arc degree latitude.

 Please see <https://power.larc.nasa.gov/> for more on the data and other ways to access it and other forms of data available, e.g. an ESRI REST